Recover a Wallet

 You can also toggle the advanced option and specify an account key path of the HD wallet structure.
-The gap limit is about how far Wasabi will check the HD wallet structure for addresses that have coins, in some cases you may want to increase this limit.
+The gap limit is about how far Wasabi will check the HD wallet structure for consecutive addresses that have no coins, in some cases, you may want to increase this limit.

 Back up Wallet File and Password